Western Dedicated Freight Corridor

-The Western Dedicated Freight Corridor or Western DFC is a 1,506 km long, under-construction freight corridor in India.
-It will connect Dadri in Uttar Pradesh (near Delhi) with the Jawaharlal Nehru Port in Navi Mumbai, Raigad District, Maharashtra.
-The corridor is being built by the Dedicated Freight Corridor Corporation of India Limited (DFCCIL), a public-sector unit (PSU) under the Ministry of Railways and would be electrified with double-line operation.
-The Western DFC entails a new single-line branch from Prithla in Palwal district to Tughlakabad in Delhi, running parallel to the existing New Delhi–Faridabad–Palwal railway line.
+The Western Dedicated Freight Corridor or Western DFC is a freight corridor in India stretching 1,506 km.
+It runs between Dadri in Uttar Pradesh (near Delhi) and the Jawaharlal Nehru Port in Navi Mumbai, Raigad District, Maharashtra.
+The corridor has been developed by the Dedicated Freight Corridor Corporation of India Limited (DFCCIL), a public-sector undertaking (PSU) under the Ministry of Railways, and has double-line electrified operation.
+It also includes a new single-line branch connecting Prithla in Palwal district to Tughlakabad in Delhi, running parallel to the existing New Delhi–Faridabad–Palwal railway line.

-The Western DFC is exclusively for transporting freight at higher speeds with increased load carrying capacity.
-The main freight commodities include fertilizers, food grains, salt, coal, iron, steel and cement.
-It uses Flash Butt Welded head-hardened (HH) 250 m long rails with axle load capacity of 25 t on tracks and 32.5 ton bridges, compared to the existing 22.9 t to 25 t axle load used on Indian Railway tracks.
-The line will support freight trains reaching 1500 m length, pulled by high-power WAG12 electric locomotives and running at speeds greater than 100 km/h.
-The tracks will be entirely grade-separated and have a generous loading gauge of 3660 mm width and 7,100 mm maximum height allowing for the double-stacked shipping container on flatcars to be transported, in contrast to wellcars used in other countries for double-stack rail transport.
-This allows for single trains to have a 400-container capacity.
-Trains will have radio communications and GSM-based tracking – a first in the Indian railway sector.
+The Western DFC is dedicated exclusively to freight, operating at higher speeds and with greater load-carrying capacity than conventional lines.
+The primary commodities it will carry include fertilizers, food grains, salt, coal, iron, steel, and cement.
+It uses Flash Butt Welded head-hardened (HH) rails in 250 m lengths, with an axle load capacity of 25 t on tracks and 32.5 t on bridges — an improvement over the 22.9 t to 25 t axle loads used on existing Indian Railways tracks.
+The line will accommodate freight trains up to 1500 m long, hauled by high-power WAG-12 electric locomotives at speeds exceeding 100 km/h.
+The tracks will be fully grade-separated and feature a generous loading gauge of 3660 mm in width and 7,100 mm in maximum height, enabling double-stacked shipping containers to be carried on flatcars — unlike in most other countries, where well cars are required for double-stack rail transport.
+This allows a single train to carry up to 400 containers.
+Trains will also be equipped with radio communications and GSM-based tracking — a first for the Indian railway sector.

-The Eastern Dedicated Freight Corridor (Eastern DFC) has a 46 km long branch line, that connects Khurja in Bulandshahr district on Eastern DFC with Dadri in Gautam Buddha Nagar district on the Western DFC.
+The Eastern Dedicated Freight Corridor (Eastern DFC) includes a 46 km branch line connecting Khurja in Bulandshahr district on the Eastern DFC with Dadri in Gautam Buddha Nagar district on the Western DFC.

-Meerut is proposed as the largest Logistic Hub on the EDFC due to its nodal connectivity via several expressways.
-The Western DFC, along with the Delhi–Mumbai Expressway, will be a vital backbone of the Delhi–Mumbai Industrial Corridor (DMIC).
-The Western DFC will cross the Delhi-Mumbai Expressway at 2 places in Haryana: Sancholi village (Gurgaon district) and Paroli village (Palwal district).
+Meerut has been proposed as the largest logistics hub on the Eastern DFC, owing to its strong connectivity via several expressways.

+Together with the Delhi–Mumbai Expressway, the Western DFC will form a key backbone of the Delhi–Mumbai Industrial Corridor (DMIC).
+The Western DFC will intersect the Delhi–Mumbai Expressway at two points in Haryana: Sancholi village in Gurgaon district, and Paroli village in Palwal district.

+With the JNPT–New Saphale (Vaitarna) section coming into operation, DFCCIL announced the completion of the Western Dedicated Freight Corridor, marking the country’s second Dedicated Freight Corridor as complete on March 31st 2026.
+The Eastern Dedicated Freight Corridor (EDFC) was completed earlier, in October 2023.